modcarroll/ibm-cloud-backup/README.md

 ## Important notes:

-The entities, intents, and workspace files for Watson Assistant are downloaded in a format that allows you to upload them back into Watson Assistant as-is if needed.
+The skills for Watson Assistant are downloaded in a format that allows you to upload them back into Watson Assistant as-is if needed.

 If you want to run this tool only for a subset of the listed services, delete the credential block(s) for the service(s) that you do not want to backup.
 Detailed instructions are written as comments in the code.